Ben Youssef Mosque: Legacy of the Almoravid mosque

 The original outline and alignment of this grand mosque is still discernible in the layout of the streets today, as the streets immediately around the present-day mosque form a rectangle which are out of alignment with both the mosque and the later Ben Youssef Madrasa.
 This mismatch in alignment is due to the fact that the qibla (direction of prayer, with which mosques needed to be aligned) was estimated using different methods in different periods: while the present-day mosque (built in the 19th century) is oriented eastwards, the original mosque (12th century) was aligned slightly more to the south and the nearby Ben Youssef Madrasa (16th century) is oriented southeast.
 Archeological studies have identified remains of the Almoravid mosque's original minaret just northwest of the present-day mosque, giving some insight into its structure.

 The Almoravid Koubba

 The so-called Almoravid Koubba, also known as the Qubba Ba'adiyyin or Qubba Barudiyyin, is the only surviving example of Almoravid architecture in Marrakesh.
-It was built in either 1117 or, more likely, in 1125, by the Almoravid amir Ali ibn Yusuf.
+It was built in either 1117 or, more likely, in 1125, by the Almoravid ruler Ali ibn Yusuf.
 Located just south of the Ben youssef Mosque today, most scholars believe that it belonged to the Almoravid mosque built by Ali Ibn Yusuf and that it was a pavilion used for ritual ablutions before prayer.
 This type of structure for providing water near a mosque was also known as a mida'a (ميضأة; "ablutions facility") and is found in later mosques in Marrakech.